Explainable AI for Pre-Trained Code Models: What Do They Learn? When They Do Not Work?: Experimental Results

 \textbf{Type identifiers:} This category represents all the keywords that are used for identifying token types in our source languages Python and Java.
 For more information on these tokens, look at ``type\_identifier'' and ``*\_type'' node types in tree-sitter for each language.

 \textbf{Language keywords:} Control flow command tokens are all bundled together for each language in this category.
-These tokens can be found in Table~\ref{tab:syntax_tokens}.
+These tokens are as follows: For Python: \{\textit{False, None, True, and, as, assert, async, await, break, class, continue, def, del, elif, else, except, finally, for, from, global, if, import, in, is, lambda, nonlocal, not, or, pass, raise, return, try, while, with, yield}\} and for Java: \{\textit{if, else, switch, case, while, class, enum, interface, annotation, public, protected, private, static, abstract, final, native, synchronized, transient, volatile, strictfp, assert, return, throw, try, catch, finally, default, super, do, for, break, continue, super, void, import, extends, implements, import, instanceof, new, null, package, this, throws}\}.

 \textbf{Method calls:} This category includes all the tokens that are the name of methods invoked within the body of the method under study.
-These method calls can also be instrumental in describing what the method is doing and may contain bugs to fix.
+They can also be instrumental in describing what the method is doing and may contain bugs to fix.

 \textbf{Local variables:} Here we consider all variables that are used only in the body of the method under study.
 That is, the input arguments of the method are excluded.

 \textbf{Input variables:} This category only contains the input arguments of the method under study.
 We have separated it from the Local variables category.